pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_4_14a.png

-After a short interval pfSense will reconfigure itself, restart and present the main pfSense screen, above.
+After a short interval, the pfSense VM will reconfigure itself, restart and present the main pfSense screen, above.

 If the modem (in this example a simple cable modem) is connected to the physical WAN port of the ESXi host, the WAN interface should have received a public IP address from the ISP via DHCP.
-ADSL and other modems may need to be set up to pass the public IP through to pfSense.
+ADSL and other modems may need to be set up to pass the public IP through to the pfSense VM.
 Other types of WAN connections and configurations are beyond the scope of this article.

 The LAN interface has its installation default IP address of 192.168.1.1.
 If another network address and/or subnet is desired, it may